eaeoz/website/exampleSite/content/posts/21-phrases.md

 type = "post"

 +++
-Greetings
+#####For greetings, always use Ms and not Mrs when writing to a woman in a professional context.
 Dear Mr/Ms Jones
-Always use Ms and not Mrs when writing to a woman in a professional context.

 In formal emails we always use the surname, so if the person’s name is Mary Franklin, don’t write Dear Ms. Mary or Dear Ms. Mary Franklin, write Dear Ms. Franklin

 Sometimes you don’t know the name of the person you’re writing to because the email address starts with info or office.
 In this case write:
 Dear Sir/Madam

-Introducing yourself – name, job title and company
-My name is Susan Whitby and I am the Head of Marketing at HMU.
+**Introducing yourself – name, job title and company** My name is Susan Whitby and I am the Head of Marketing at HMU.

 Friendly opening – this all depends on your relationship with the person.
 If you know someone a little better, but still have a formal relationship it might be nice to use a phrase like this at the beginning of your mails.